February 26, 2018

 Unfortunately Ormand’s privacy settings were set to Public.
 Within hours her February 24 post was found and shared among the intactivist groups.
 And as we all know, intactivists have no sense of humor.

-This is Brother K, the founder of the Blood Stained Men.
-On the evening of February 25 a friend notified him about the post.
-K was horrified that a nurse would quip to her friends about her first circumcision.
-Over the course of the evening K worked himself into a frenzy.
+This is Kenneth Hopkins, the founder of the Blood Stained Menwho calls himself Brother K. On the evening of February 25 a friend notified him about the post.
+Hopkins was horrified that a nurse would quip to her friends about her first circumcision.
+Over the course of the evening Hopkins worked himself into a frenzy.
 The next morning he was so enraged, he decided to make an example of Ormand.

-On February 26, 2013 – five years ago today – K rented a car in Sacramento and drove to Spokane – a distance of 820 miles (1,320 km).
+On February 26, 2013 – five years ago today – Hopkins rented a car in Sacramento and drove to Spokane – a distance of 820 miles (1,320 km).
 He parked the car outside Grand Pediatrics.
-With his video camera rolling, K went into the office and started to search for the nurse.
-A 3 1/2 minute video that K took of the encounter used to be accessible HERE, but it has since been removed.
+With his video camera rolling, Hopkins went into the office and started to search for the nurse.
+A 3 1/2 minute video that Hopkins took of the encounter used to be accessible HERE, but it has since been removed.

 Fortunately Ormand was out of the office that day.
 But let’s pause and consider how this situation could have unfolded if she had been in the office.
 Picture yourself in her place.
 After posting about your workday, you wouldn’t have given it another thought.
 You would have gone about your daily business, unaware that anyone other than your friends had viewed the post.
 Three days later an old man shows up at your office unannounced.
 You see that he’s filming you with a video camera.
 And he starts badgering you with questions about circumcision.
 How would you react?
 A reasonable person would be concerned for her safety.
 Once she learned how far the stalker had traveled to confront her, she might be terrified.